Jackson Barracks: Twentieth century

-During World War I, the Barracks was used as a muster station where General John J. Pershing reviewed the troops leaving for war.
-Following World War I, the property was declared "excess" by the Federal Government and gave it to the State of Louisiana.
-The Louisiana Adjutant General, Major General Raymond Fleming, made Jackson Barracks the home of the Louisiana National Guard.
+During World War I, the Barracks was used as a mustering station.
+Following World War I, the property was declared excess by the federal government and given to the state of Louisiana.
+The Louisiana Adjutant General, Major General Raymond Fleming, made Jackson Barracks the headquarters of the Louisiana National Guard.

 General Fleming transformed the post from an infantry post to a cavalry and artillery post where it housed the 108th Cavalry Regiment and the Washington Artillery.
 Construction of a new horse stable for the many horses posted at the barracks, and a polo field was fabricated to exercise the horses in exhibition games on the weekends.

 Over the years, the Mississippi River slowly moved closer to the Barracks.
-Finally, in 1912, the River breached the levee that protected the post destroying the road, railroad, and a trolly-car tracks.
+Finally, in 1912, the River breached the levee that protected the post, destroying the road, railroad, and a trolly-car tracks.
 The executive office building and the front two guard towers were dismantled to make room for a new levee.
 There was not enough remaining space to allow for the construction of a new road or rail system.

-During the Great Depression, Louisiana Governor Huey P. Long, Jr. used his political connections in Washington, D.C. to get federal monies for Louisiana State constructions.
+During the Great Depression, Louisiana Governor Huey P. Long, Jr. used his political connections in Washington, D.C. to get federal funds for Louisiana state construction.
 Governor Long enlisted the Works Progress Administration (WPA), the largest and most ambitious New Deal agency, to carry out public works projects in Louisiana.
-Using WPA personnel, Jackson Barracks was extensively renovated including the construction of a new executive office building named "Fleming Hall" after Major General Raymond H. Fleming, the first Adjutant General commanding at Jackson Barracks.
+Using WPA personnel, Jackson Barracks was extensively renovated, including the construction of a new executive office building named "Fleming Hall."